-An orientation program is conducted for all new students prior to the start of each semester.
+The Welcome Experience and Semester Kickoff is conducted for all new students prior to the start of each semester.
 The program is designed to explain College policies and procedures, to provide an opportunity for students to ask questions, and to allow the students to become familiar with campus facilities and resources.

-The Academic Welcome Experience (AWE), Baker College 1010 (BC 1010) and MyMajors provide students with a smooth and helpful transition to college life.
+The Baker Welcome Experience provides students with a smooth and helpful transition to college life.
 Students will become familiar with campus life, academic requirements, student expectations, learning environments, and the many services and resources available to them.
 It is also an important time for forming relationships and connections with fellow students, program advisors, and other members of the Baker College community.